 It has to be true because the “victim”- patient is seeing the therapist for their own mental health well being.
 Certainly not to assist the state build its case and provide corroborative evidence to bolster the complainant’s credibility.

 Further, the Court does not question the therapist’s rendition of years of patient hearsay.
 Were these sessions recorded?
 Highly unlikely.
 Are there extensive notes?
 Perhaps.
 When were those notes written?
 Simultaneously with the session?
 Post session?
 What about the therapist’s self interest in remaining on the child advocacy centers list to receive appointments?

 None of these issues is even a consideration.

 This state will stop at nothing in order to ensure that all it takes is an allegation of sexual abuse in order to convict!

-If you are facing charges or arrest of false allegations of child sexual abuse, call Stuckle and Ferguson, PLLC.
+If you are facing charges or arrest of false allegations of child sexual abuse, call Stuckle & Associates PLLC at (972) 423-4405.
 We are on your side.
 The time to act is NOW!